A telemarketer can call me any time of day.

 When you sign up to have your phone number included on the National Do Not Call List, companies making unsolicited calls can no longer contact you.
 (Some callers are exempt; see below.)

-After you sign up, your number will be added to the List within 24 hours.
+After you sign up, your number will be added to the list within 24 hours.
 Telemarketers have 31 days to update their own information and make sure they don’t call you in their next round of telemarketing.

 Don’t expect all calls to stop immediately.
 You could still receive calls within the first 31 days of signing up.